-In control engineering, stability and observability are essential properties of systems.
-A system is stable if its state and output remain bounded for any bounded input, and the input's impact decays over time.
-Observability, on the other hand, means that the system's state can be computed and is unique based on known input and output history.
+In control engineering, stability and observability are fundamental properties of systems.
+A system is considered stable if its state and output remain bounded for any bounded input, and the effects of the input diminish over time.
+Observability implies that the system's state can be uniquely determined based on the known history of inputs and outputs.

-In this lecture, we will discuss methods for enforcing and evaluating properties.
+This chapter discusses methods for enforcing and evaluating these properties.
 We will distinguish between linear and nonlinear systems.
-Linear systems can be evaluated analytically without simulation, making it possible to use formulas to prove method properties.
-In the nonlinear case, it is difficult to rigorously demonstrate such results.
-Evaluating systems and methods requires complex simulations.
+Linear systems can be evaluated analytically, allowing the use of formulas to prove properties.
+In contrast, nonlinear systems require complex simulations to evaluate.

-This chapter establishes the terminology used in the lecture.
-We begin by introducing the necessary terms from system theory and control theory.
-Then, we define the concepts of stability and observability.
+We begin by introducing the necessary terms from system theory and control theory, followed by definitions of stability and observability.